Your dog won’t drink water? Top 5 reasons why & what you can do

 - Feeling unwell

-Fermented products, such as hard cheese, yoghurt or buttermilk, contain a smaller amount of lactose.
+Fermented products, such as hard cheese, yogurt or buttermilk, contain a smaller amount of lactose.
 Due to this reason, they are less harmful.

 During the fermentation process, various supplements such as bacteria are added to the milk, which turns the lactose into a more digestible form.